 - You had medical expenses you couldn’t pay that resulted in substantial debt

 - You experienced unexpected increases in necessary expenses due to caring for an ill, disabled, or aging family member

-- As a result of an eligibility appeals decision, you’re eligible for enrollment in a qualified health plan (QHP) through the Marketplace, lower costs on your monthly premiums, or cost-sharing reductions for a time period when you weren’t enrolled in a QHP through the Marketplace in 2018
+- As a result of an eligibility appeals decision, you’re eligible for enrollment in a qualified health plan (QHP) through the Marketplace, lower costs on your monthly premiums, or cost-sharing reductions for a time period when you weren’t enrolled in a QHP through the Marketplace

 - The exemption for "grandfathered" individual insurance plans is no longer available for 2017 and later